jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

         "    I'm happy again.")
       (EOF))

-For another, more detailed example, see :any:`macros`.
+For another, more detailed example, see the :any:`macros`-section in the overview.

 .. _context_sensitive_parsers: